There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 The Tier 1 (Investor) route was closed for new applications in February 2022.
 It had been an immigration route for those with £2 million under their control to invest in share or loan capital in UK companies.
 The Home Secretary announced the immediate closure of the route on 17 February 2022 due to what she said were concerns of abuse of the system.

 We still assist people already in the UK on Investor visas.
-If you already have a Tier 1 (Investor) visa (or had one in the last 12 months and it was your most recent visa), you can still apply to settle in the UK (indefinite leave to remain), to extend your visa for two years, as well as applying for family members to join you.
+If you already have a Tier 1 (Investor) visa (or had one in the last 12 months and it was your most recent visa), you can no longer renew the visa.
+You may be able to apply to settle in the UK (indefinite leave to remain) up to 17 February 2028 .

 To find out how we can help you please call us on 0207 033 9527 or click here to send us an email